How to Check SPF Records With EasyDMARC Tools

 Additionally, you can use the EasyDMARC website to troubleshoot if you are having problems with your SPF records.
 The website can help you figure out and solve “too many DNS lookup” tissues that cause permerrors.
 Many companies use several different email service providers.
 Each provider usually requires its own email authentication process.
 Providers that support SPF processes can include SPF records in their DNS.
 However, this can cause your SPF records to quickly reach the 10 DNS lookup limit, which results in permerror errors.
 This error means that the published records within that domain cannot be read correctly.
 The domain’s authorized user must solve the issue.

-You can reduce the number of DNS lookup errors you come across by replacing the elements in your configurations that are causing the DNS lookups.
+An important thing to know about SPF records is that you can reduce the number of DNS lookup errors you come across by replacing the elements in your configurations that are causing the DNS lookups.
 This includes “a,” “ptr,” “redirect,” “include,” and “exists.”
 You can replace these items with elements that do not cause lookup problems, such as “ip6” and “ip4.”
 This process is known as SPF flattening.

 Here are some problems with SPF flattening to be aware of: